 With Courier Exchange, you press a few buttons and you get firms coming straight back to you, it saves a lot of time and hassle.

 And he has no doubt that being part of Courier Exchange has aided him in not only cutting costs and increasing profit but staying strong during the recession.

-John said: “I would say with Courier Exchange we can get pretty much 99 per cent of jobs covered from anywhere to anywhere in the country.
+John says: “I would say with Courier Exchange we can get pretty much 99 percent of jobs covered from anywhere to anywhere in the country.

 “It’s made the whole process of sharing capacity easier and more streamlined and we have an impressive network of contacts to call on.”